Bonthu Rammohan: Early life

 Bonthu was born in the village of Amanagal in the district of Warangal to Venkatayya and Kamalamma.

 Personal life

-He is married with Sridevi on 7 February 2004 and has two daughters: Kujitha and Ushasri.
+He married Sridevi on 7 February 2004 and has two daughters, Kujitha and Ushasri.

 Education and student politics

 He completed his primary and secondary education in Mahabubabad and later attended SSC Junior College for his higher secondary education.
 Bonthu initially attended Adarsh College in Warangal for his tertiary education, but later transferred to Osmania University in Hyderabad.

 As a student of Osmania University, he took an interest in student politics.
 He was an ABVP leader in his time in university and was quite active in the organisation.

 Political career

 His political career started in 2002 just after the TRS party was born with an agenda to achieve separate statehood.
 He left the ABVP to join the TRS and participated actively in the agitation.
 This eventually led him to being appointed the TRS Youth Wing State President by party chief K. Chandrashekar Rao.